nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes `addTask n/Fix toggle d/Fix dark mode button pr/high c/frontend dl/2022-12-12 pe/charlotte@example.com` to add a task to the tasklist.
 The `AddTaskCommand` calls the `Model#hasTask()`, checking if the tasklist already contains the task.
 If the task already exist, an exception will be thrown and a **task already exist** error message will be returned to the user.

 Step 3.
-If the task does not exist in the tasklist, the `AddTaskCommand` calls the `Model#addTask` to add the task into the tasklist.
+If the task does not exist in the tasklist and email of person assigned is valid, the `AddTaskCommand` calls the `Model#addTask` to add the task into the tasklist.

 Step 4.
 After making an insert into the tasklist, the `AddTaskCommand` calls the `Model#update`, which calls `AddressBook#setTasks` to update the tasklist in the model to the latest version.